 Some other ways to help Saint John School include:

 - Gifts of Securities: Gifts of appreciated securities can represent a two-fold tax saving opportunity because donors may avoid paying any capital gains tax on the increased value of the stock.

 - Planned Giving & Bequests: There are many ways you can help the school through planned giving-options including bequests, annuities, and trusts, to name just a few.

 - IRA Charitable Rollover: IRA owners, beginning at age 70½, are permitted to make outright charitable gifts totaling up to $100,000 per year from their IRAs directly to eligible charities.
 The donor does not have to report the distribution as taxable income.
 Consult with your financial advisor for further information.

 - In-Kind Gifts: Certain types of in-kind gifts may be extremely useful to the school.

-Building Outside Support for Saint John School: Spread the word about Saint John School!
+- Building Outside Support for Saint John School: Spread the word about Saint John School!
 Be an advocate for the school!
 Ask your family, friends and employers to make donations, or simply make an introduction to the school.
-(In particular, many grandparents of Saint John students continue to be generous supporters of the school).
+Use the PledgeStar system to easily invite others to participate in the Annual Fund campaign.